Lucius Calpurnius Piso Caesoninus (consul 15 BC): Biography

 He was the son of Lucius Calpurnius Piso Caesoninus, consul in 58 BC, and half-brother of Calpurnia, the third and last wife of Julius Caesar.

 Piso was consul in 15 BC, and shortly thereafter engaged in Mediolanum as proconsul.
 Cassius Dio refers to him as governor of Pamphylia in the years 13 to 11 BC; his province probably included Galatia.
 In 11 BC, he was sent to Thrace as legatus pro praetore in order to put down a revolt.
-For his successes there, the senate honoured him with the ornamenta triumphalia.
+For his successes there, the Roman Senate honoured him with the ornamenta triumphalia.

 Piso may have also been proconsul of Asia and legate of Syria, but this is disputed.
 He was praefectus urbi from AD 13 to 32, and a trusted adviser to both Augustus and Tiberius.
 He was a member of the pontifical college and of the Arval Brethren.
 He died in 32, and was honoured with a state funeral.

 Piso's achievements and independence were highly regarded.
 Horace dedicated his Ars Poëtica to him (cf. Carmen 2.12), and several epigrams by Antipater of Thessalonica are dedicated to Piso.